selerio/selerio-arkit-basics/README.md

 - Clone this repo from [here](https://github.com/selerio/selerio-arkit-basics.git)

-- Install cocoapods, if not already installed, using `sudo gem install cocoapods`
+- Install cocoapods, if not already installed, using `brew install cocoapods`

 - From the root directory run `pod install`